 - Equal Opportunity: The Port Huron Fire Department strongly supports and promotes participation by all individuals at all levels of the organization.

 - Innovation: We encourage the challenge of new ideas and technology; just as the environment we work in changes, so must we.
 We encourage resourceful, self-motivation.

 - Performance: We are committed to personal and professional development.
 We encourage training, education, and skill development on an on-going basis.
 The Port Huron Fire Department is committed to a comprehensive safety program that recognizes the inherent hazards of our profession.
 We are committed to policies that encourage the mental and physical health of our workforce.

-The administrative staff consists of the Fire Operations Chief, Fire Marshal, Div.
-Chief of Training and Office Secretary.
+The administrative staff consists of the Fire Chief, Fire Marshal and Div.
+Chief of Training.
 The administrative staff is responsible for the day-to-day operations of the fire department as well as scheduling fire prevention inspections, public education programs, following up on citizen complaints, and record keeping.
-The Fire Operations Chief is required to assure that all federal, state and local laws are complied with.
+The Fire Chief is required to assure that all federal, state and local laws are complied with.

 - HazMat Operations

 Applications are only accepted when vacancies exist and must be turned in to the Human Resources Department.
 When a vacancy exists, an ad will be placed in The Times Herald classifieds as well as on the City web site.
 Applications must be accompanied by a resume and copies of completed educational requirements.